Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: ADAPTING NHF FOR BAYESIAN INFERENCE

 \subsection{Methodology, derivation of the new loss function}

-We present how NHF can be used to perform Bayesian inference.
-It consists in using Hamiltonian flows to transform the prior distribution, in the sense of Bayes' theorem, $\pi_0$ of some vector of parameters $\mathbf{q}$ into the target posterior distribution $\pi(\mathbf{q}|\boldsymbol{d})$ of these parameters, knowing some data $\boldsymbol{d}$ and likelihood $\ell$.
-The main difference with the above described NHF lies in the loss inspired from the KL phase in Boltzmann Generators \citep{boltzmannGenerators}, as well as in the learning procedure.
+NHF can be used to perform Bayesian inference, by using Hamiltonian flows to transform the prior distribution, in the sense of Bayes' theorem, $\pi_0$ of some vector of parameters $\mathbf{q}$ into the target posterior distribution $\pi(\mathbf{q}|\boldsymbol{d})$ of these parameters, knowing some data $\boldsymbol{d}$ and likelihood distribution $\ell$ (see Figure~\ref{fig:inferenceNHF}).
+The main difference with the above-described NHF lies in the loss inspired by the KL phase in Boltzmann Generators \citep{boltzmannGenerators}, as well as in the learning procedure.
+The NHF becomes a generator of a family of functions for variational inference.
 During training, this NHF takes batches of $\mathbf{q}_0$ from the prior distribution as inputs.
-For each $\mathbf{q}_0$, one $\mathbf{p}_0$ is drawn from a Gaussian distribution whose mean and standard deviation depend on the $\mathbf{q}_0$.
-The resulting point in phase-space is then evolved through a series of $L$ Leapfrog steps with integration time $dt$.
-The outputs consist in the final positions $\mathbf{q}_T$ and momenta $\mathbf{p}_T$, as well as the initial mean $\mu(\mathbf{q}_0)$, standard deviation $\sigma(\mathbf{q}_0)$ and $\mathbf{p}_0$.
+For each $\mathbf{q}_0$, one $\mathbf{p}_0$ is drawn from a Gaussian distribution whose mean and deviation depend on the $\mathbf{q}_0$.
+The resulting point in phase-space evolves through $L$ Leapfrog steps with integration time $\delta t$.
+The outputs consist in the final positions $\mathbf{q}_T$ and momenta $\mathbf{p}_T$, as well as the initial mean $\mu(\mathbf{q}_0)$, deviation $\sigma(\mathbf{q}_0)$ and $\mathbf{p}_0$.
 All these outputs, as well as the data $\boldsymbol{d}$, are used in the loss computation.
-Once trained, it is able to transform the prior into the desired posterior distribution of the parameters.
+Once trained, it can transform the prior into the desired posterior distribution of the parameters.
 Thus, both training and sampling are now made following the forward-direction flow from the prior to the posterior.